Anisca-hub/Visiora-AI/README.md

 🎨 What Makes Visiora AI Different?
 Unlike generic image generators that focus solely on "prompt-in/image-out," Visiora AI provides:
-Contextual Style Injection: A curated engine that understands nuanced style descriptors better than standard models.
+Visiora AI is a professional-grade image generation platform powered by the Pollinations.ai API.
+Unlike standard generators, Visiora AI offers:
+High-Fidelity Rendering: Utilizes Pollinations.ai’s optimized generative models for fast, high-quality, and diverse visual outputs.
+Smart Prompt Engineering: The interface is built to automatically refine user intent, ensuring optimal results from the Pollinations engine.
-Personal Vault Integration: A secure, Supabase-backed gallery where every generation is automatically indexed and stored for the authenticated user.
+Persistent Gallery: Every generation is securely vaulted in your personal Supabase storage and every generation is automatically indexed and stored for the authenticated user.
-Privacy-First Architecture: Built with Row Level Security (RLS) to ensure that your creative assets remain your own—no data leakage, no cross-user visibility.
+Privacy-First: Secure RLS-backed database architecture ensures your creative history remains entirely private.
 Optimized Latency: Streamlined backend processing to reduce "time-to-first-pixel."